Mohammed-Alrawaf/System-Architecture-Dojo/README.md

 ---

-## What This Repository Represents

-This repository is not about showing perfect solutions.

-It is about demonstrating:

-- how decisions are made
-- how uncertainty is handled
-- how systems evolve over time

----

 ## Final Note

-If you are reviewing this repository:

-Do not only look at the solution.

-Look at:
+This repository is not about perfect solutions.

+It is about:
-- the decisions
+- making decisions under constraints
-- the trade-offs
+- understanding trade-offs
-- the risks
-- and how the system is expected to evolve
+- and designing systems that can evolve

-That is where the real architecture lies.
+The focus is not only on **what is built**,
+but on **how and why it is built**.